Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 To keep it simple, risks are anything that can impact the organization to achieve its goals and objectives negatively.
 These risks can manifest through quality issues, delayed deliveries, hiring employees, negative publicity, and unnecessary expenses.

-Whatis Risk Management?
+Whatis Risk Management In Procurement?

 Every activity in the procurement process has its own risk attached to it.
 As we said earlier, risks cannot be avoided.
 However, you can mitigate it.